Neil Young: After the Gold Rush, acoustic tour and Harvest (1970–1972)

 Near the end of his tour, Young performed one of the new acoustic songs on the Johnny Cash TV show.
 "The Needle and the Damage Done", a somber lament on the pain caused by heroin addiction, had been inspired in part by Crazy Horse member Danny Whitten, who eventually died while battling his drug problems.
 While in Nashville for the Cash taping, Young accepted the invitation of Quadrafonic Sound Studios owner Elliot Mazer to record tracks there with a group of country-music session musicians who were pulled together at the last minute.
 Making a connection with them, he christened them The Stray Gators, and began playing with them.
 Befitting the immediacy of the project, Linda Ronstadt and James Taylor were brought in from the Cash taping to do background vocals.
 Against the advice of his producer David Briggs, he scrapped plans for the imminent release of the live acoustic recording in favor of a studio album consisting of the Nashville sessions, electric-guitar oriented sessions recorded later in his barn, and two recordings made with the London Symphony Orchestra at Barking (credited as Barking Town Hall and now the Broadway Theatre) during March 1971.
 The result was Young's fourth album, Harvest (February 14, 1972), which was also the best selling album of 1972 in the US.
-The only remnant left of the original live concept was the album's live acoustic performance of "Needle and the Damage Done."

 After his success with CSNY, Young purchased a ranch in the rural hills above Woodside and Redwood City in Northern California ("Broken Arrow Ranch", where he lived until his divorce in 2014).
 He wrote the song "Old Man" in honor of the land's longtime caretaker, Louis Avila.
 The song "A Man Needs a Maid" was inspired by his relationship with actress Carrie Snodgress.
 "Heart of Gold" was released as the first single from Harvest, the only No. 1 hit in his career.
 "Old Man" was also popular, reaching No. 31 on the Billboard Hot 100 chart, marking Young's third and final appearance in the chart's Top 40 as a solo artist.

 The album's recording had been almost accidental.
 Its mainstream success caught Young off guard, and his first instinct was to back away from stardom.
 In the Decade (1977) compilation, Young chose to include his greatest hits from the period, but his handwritten liner notes famously described "Heart of Gold" as the song that "put me in the middle of the road.
 Traveling there soon became a bore, so I headed for the ditch.
 A rougher ride but I saw more interesting people there."